freia-lab/e3-cm/plc/readme.txt

 			     Sequence parameters, PID settings).
 Tested stoping and starting the PLC many times - all data I could see in the OPI where preserved.
 TestEssProtoFreia_20210225 - KG, Prepared all data block needed for PID parameters GAIN, TI, TD, TM_LAG).
 TestEssProtoFreia_20210226 - KG, Implemented setting the PID parameters for all PIDs.
 Added possibility to control TIC77 from Epics.
+TestEssProtoFreia_20210228 - KG, Added data that should be preserved during the IOC restart and PLC RUN->STOP->RUN transitions to the Sx_Parameters data blocks.
+			     In this version of the program these added variables are not used yet. parameters ( TestEssProtoFreia_20210301 - KG, Yet another intermediate version - this time all parameters set from Epics are set in Sx_Parameters data blocks and all read-back values in the PLC_to_Epics buffer are taken from Sx_Parameters blocks.
+The old locations for the parameters are still used in the program (they are set from Epics and used in other places in the program.
+They will be replaces by data from Sx_Parameters blocks in the next version and the old locations of the parameters (memory block) will be removed.